 Certificates of Conduct that have been processed and are ready for pick up can be obtained until 4:00 PM (closed legal holidays)

-For people with disabilities who may need assistance or require reasonable accommodations, please contact the Public Inquiry and Request Section directly at (646) 610-5541.
+For people with disabilities who may need assistance or require reasonable accommodations, please contact the Certificate of Conduct and Non-Criminal Fingerprint Section directly at (646) 610-5541.

 The Criminal Records Section stores and maintains reports of crime and lost property, and provides information from these files to members of the public and authorized agencies, as required by law and department rule.